Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all dependencies in the list are selected.

 - [RERUN MAPPING]
+  Click this button to rerun the mapping of the selected entity.
+This button is only displayed if the checkbox of at least one dependency is selected.

-The list displays all dependencies available.
+The list displays all dependencies of the selected line item.
+Depending on the settings, the displayed columns may vary.
 All fields are read-only.
-Depending on the settings, the displayed columns may vary.

 - *Dependent entity ID*
+  Identification number of the dependent entity.

 - *Dependent entity type*
+  Type of the dependent entity.
+The following options are available:
+  - **Omni-Channel Offer**
+  - **UCS Product**

+  [comment]: <> (what else?)

-- *Change tracking*
+- *Change tracking mode*
+  Change tracking mode (ETL mode) of the dependent entity.
+The following options are available:
+  - **Manual**
+  - **Semi-automatic**
+  - **Semi-automatic, changes must be confirmed by another user**
+  - **Automatic**

 - *Dependent entity friendly identifier*

+[comment]: <> (what id number is that?
+How is it created?)

 ## Order from connection "Connection name" &ndash; Shipments